 For the Northern side of your greenhouse, you must use a thermal insulation foil.
 It is an inexpensive material readily available commercially that has a layer of plastic bubbles between two layers of silver.
 This material is ideal for reflecting light and heat towards the plants inside your greenhouse.

-After insulating the roof of your greenhouse, you must add layer of bubble wrap just above your plants to give them additional insulation.
-You must remember that old blankets and row cover fabrics can also be an excellent alternative to the regular horticultural bubble wraps.
+After insulating the roof of your greenhouse, you must add a layer of bubble wrap just above your plants to give them additional insulation.
+You must remember that old blankets and row cover fabrics can also be an excellent alternative to regular horticultural bubble wraps.
 For this, you will need solid supports of cane to prevent them from flattening your plants.

 Because this material (old blankets and row cover fabrics) is opaque and will not allow the light to pass through it, you must make sure that you remove it as soon as the sun rises again.
-So this method of insulating your greenhouse is only useful to provide insulation during the night time and not in the daytime.
+So this method of insulating your greenhouse is only useful to provide insulation during the nighttime and not in the daytime.
 This material is suitable for helping a plant survive through the coldest nights of the winter season only and not during the day.